JsonBoolCompact¶

 tl::expected<int, HakkaJsonResultEnum> compare(const JsonHandleCompact &other) const;

 Compares this boolean value with another JSON value.
-Supports comparison with JsonIntCompact
+Supports comparison with JsonIntCompact, JsonFloatCompact, JsonBoolCompact, and JsonNullCompact types.

 -